-Learn how to make a hanging vertical herb garden and planter using 2×4 lumber!
-It’s perfect for small space gardening, apartments and patios.
+Learn how to make a hanging DIY vertical herb garden and planter using 2×4 lumber!
+It’s perfect for small space gardening, apartments, and patios.

 You guys!!
-I am SOOO excited to share this post today.
+I am SOOO excited to share this DIY vertical herb garden today.
 I’ve teamed up with a bunch of talented bloggers to kick off the #2x4andMore structural lumber building week on Remdelaholic!

-Over on Remodelaholic, there will be soooo many project tutorials and ideas PLUS a week long link party for any and all structural lumber building projects.
+Over on Remodelaholic, there will be so many 2×4 project tutorials and ideas.
 AND at the bottom of my post, I’ve linked to 13 other 2×4 projects that I just LOVE!

 A little back story…